phaeck/snazzy-colors-vscode/README.md

 # README
 ## Snazzy Colors
-This theme based on [Snazzy Theme](https://github.com/aaronthomas/vscode-snazzy-operator) with some tweaks for TypeScript.
+This theme based on [Snazzy Theme](https://github.com/aaronthomas/vscode-snazzy-operator) with some tweaks for TypeScript and JavaScript.

 ## Installation